 The Sierra Chef Challenge features local talents duking it out for the coveted Sierra Chef title.

-Born and raised in San Jose, CA, Chef Nakamatsu’s cuisine is a reflection of his formal culinary training as well as growing up in a diverse multicultural environment.
+Executive Chef Jimi Nakamatsu represents one of Lake Tahoe’s newest fine dining establishments—The Lake House Restaurant.
+Born and raised in San Jose, Calif., Chef Nakamatsu’s cuisine is a reflection of his formal culinary training as well as growing up in a diverse multicultural environment.
 These factors have allowed Jimi to develop a love for all ingredients, all styles of cuisine and a dedication to constant learning and investigating new techniques and flavors.

 In his current position at The Lake House Restaurant, Chef Jimi continues to build on the restaurant’s ingredient-driven menu, while incorporating his personal and culinary experiences to serve his guests.

 “We create experiences for people, it’s our guests that matter and we can only create great memories for people if we are at our best,” he said.
 “And we can only be at our best when our attitudes are united and our execution of food and service are at the priority of our minds.”